ropensci/rgbif/README.md

 	+ See documentation here: [http://dev.gbif.org/wiki/display/POR/Webservice+API](http://dev.gbif.org/wiki/display/POR/Webservice+API)
 	+ Is being developed on the `newapi` branch of this repo.

 The rgbif branch `newapi` will have development code to use the new GBIF API, and will be folded into the master branch at some later point.
-You can use code on the `newapi` branch, but be nice, don't hit it too hard.
+You can use functions to get data via the new GBIF API and old GBIF API in the `newapi` branch.
+The functions for the old GBIF API give deprecation messages, signaling that they are on their way out.
+A future version of `rgbif` will remove functions for the old API, so do transition to the functions for the new API soon.

-The new GBIF API only uses JSON as a data format, so no more XML.
+The new GBIF API only uses JSON as a data format - no more XML.
+Of course this probably doesn't matter to you unless you are a hacker...

 Changes in the new GBIF API from last with respect to `rgbif`: